-We’re committed to ensuring that our children and young people get the opportunities they deserve.
-We aim to deliver a transformational educational experience that has a legacy of achievement, attainment and increased life chances for all.
+We’re committed to ensuring that our children and young people get the best start, led by motivated, inspirational leaders who can offer our children and young people the opportunities they deserve.
+We aim to deliver a transformational educational experience that has a legacy of achievement, attainment and increased life chances for all our young people.

 We believe that high-quality teaching is central to raising the attainment of our young people, and we are committed to helping all our teachers develop as “leaders of learning”.

-Our professional learning programme will help you to work collaboratively with others to enhance your practice and succeed as a teacher working within the unique context of West Dunbartonshire Council - no matter what stage you are at on your teacher journey.
+Our professional learning programme helps employees to work collaboratively to enhance their practice and succeed as a teacher, working within the unique context of West Dunbartonshire Council - no matter what stage their teacher journey.

-Our school population is increasing and we are investing significantly in our learning environments to meet our future needs.
-In 2017 we launched the new £25m Our Lady and St Patrick’s High School while in 2018 the new £16m Balloch Education Campus opened its doors.
+Our school population is increasing and we have continually invested in our learning estate to meet our future needs.
+In 2017 we launched the new £25m Our Lady and St Patrick’s High School while in 2018 the £16m Balloch Education Campus opened its doors.